TwitchPlaysPokemon/tpp-core/drafts/votesystem.md

 ### Requirements

 The vote system has to fulfill these requirements:
-- accept only 1 vote per user
+- accept only 1 vote per actual user from chat
 - configurable lifespan of votes
 - configurable minimum number of votes required